Table of Contents

-The customer lifecycle journey is a fluid, non-linear process — and is truthfully more complex than many simplified diagrams sometimes depict.
+The customer lifecycle journey is a fluid, non-linear process — and is more complex than many simplified diagrams sometimes depict.

 A traditionally accepted, over-simplified, linear understanding of the customer lifecycle typically looks something like this:

 This outdated simplistic view neglects to account for the intricacies of a complex B2C buyer’s journey.
-It also incorrectly implies that each step is separate and discrete from one another.
+It also incorrectly implies that each step is separate and distinct from one another.
 This is not so.

 This phase is all about increasing website activity and database growth.
 You do this by getting meaningful conversions and driving first purchase using varying, but connected, techniques.

 - Driving traffic.
 Boost traffic via referrals and social media advertising.

 - Get conversions.
 Inspire visitors or anonymous audiences to sign up.
 Capture new subscribers — or even immediate buyers — from social media and your owned channels (website, mobile app).
 Always prompt new contacts (whether transactional or not) to also subscribe to your e-newsletter and set their expectations in your preference center.

 Marketing to the Growth & Retention Phase of the Customer Lifecycle

 The stage has been set!
 This phase is all about extending transactional propensity, building customer relationships, and inspiring existing customers to spend more and buy more frequently.